 Ph.D.
 Composer and Director of the Integrated Digital Media Program at NYU Tandon School of Engineering

 DPS, Dean, Seidenberg School of Computer Science at Pace University

-M.A, CCC-SLP, Speech/Language Pathologist and Adjunct Professor at Pace University
+Speech/Language pathologist and Adjunct Professor at Pace University

 David L. Platzer